-Anadarko has a long history of developing unconventional resources through special production methods or technologies that can be utilized in an efficient and economical way.
+Anadarko has a long history of developing unconventional resources through special production methods or technologies.

 These unconventional resources include: